norman713/StudyPal01/README.md

 📚 StudyPal

-StudyPal is a mobile application built with Expo (React Native) to support users in managing study plans, tasks, and real-time interactions in a simple and user-friendly way.
+StudyPal is a mobile application built with Expo (React Native) designed to help users organize study plans, manage tasks, and collaborate through real-time interactions in a simple and user-friendly experience.

 🚀 Tech Stack